belovehq/aws-repl-and-beakerx/README.md

 2. If you don't already have one, set up an
    [AWS account](https://aws.amazon.com/free).

-3. Create IAM Profile(s) to allow Packer and Terraform to manage resources.
+3. Create an IAM Profile (e.g. `terraform`) to allow Packer and Terraform to manage resources.
+For simplicity, give it `AmazonEC2FullAccess` permissions and and an `IAMPassRole` inline policy (see Packer's and Terraform's online doc to narrow the permissions to what is strictly necessary).
-   Register this/these profiles in your local `~/.aws/credentials` file,
+   Register this profile in your local `~/.aws/credentials` file.
-    and set the environment variable `AWS_INSTANCE` to the name of the profile that Packer should use.
-Examples of (broad) permissions are:

-   * Packer:  `AmazonEC2ContainerRegistryFullAccess`

-   * Terraform: `AmazonEC2FullAccess` + an inline policy with the `IAMPassRole`.

 4. Still in IAM, create an IAM role for the instance, with access to the AWS services that you'll wish to access via the instance.

 5. In EC2, create the following resources so that Terraform can ssh onto the instance:

    * A key pair, which the ssh server on the instance will use to